When the Heat Becomes the Hazard

 Managing the Indoor Environment

 It is a common misconception that staying indoors automatically means staying safe in a heatwave.
-Indoor temperatures in UK homes, particularly those with poor ventilation or south-facing windows, can remain dangerously high long after outdoor temperatures have peaked.
+Indoor temperatures in UK homes, particularly those with poor ventilation or south-facing windows, can remain dangerously high long after outdoor temperatures have peaked, and the record overnight minimums recorded across England, Wales and Northern Ireland during the June 2026 heatwave are a reminder that this risk does not switch off after dark.

-The NHS advises keeping curtains and blinds closed on south and west-facing windows during the hottest part of the day, and opening windows in the early morning and evening when outdoor air is cooler.
-Electrical equipment and lighting generate heat; turning them off when not in use makes a meaningful difference.
+The NHS advises keeping curtains and blinds closed on south and west-facing windows during the hottest part of the day, and opening windows in the early morning and evening when outdoor air is cooler.6 Electrical equipment and lighting generate heat, so turning them off when not in use makes a meaningful difference.
+If you are responsible for managing heat risk in a workplace rather than at home, our companion guide on workplace heat safety for employers covers the legal duties and practical controls in more depth.

 • Closing curtains and blinds during peak sun hours significantly reduces indoor temperature.